 Untitled design-9

 The chimney is one of the most iconic and well-known items in our homes.
 It has a deep and intricate history, going back for centuries, and has been a staple of houses for years.
 It is interesting to note how it got its name, as its origins are deeply embedded in our past.
 In this article, we will delve into the history of the chimney, and how it got its name.
-We will also discuss the various practical purposes of the chimney and why it is so important to have one in your home.
+We will also discuss the various practical purposes of the chimney, share expert tips, and why it is so important to have one in your home.

 How did chimney get his name